yard

 About This Hub

 A healthy lawn is built on soil biology, not cosmetic shortcuts.
 These guides cover mowing height by grass species, seasonal fertilization windows based on soil temperature, and irrigation scheduling that promotes deep root systems over surface dependency.
-These guides are rigorously vetted by horticulturalists and backed by agricultural science.
+These guides are maintained from published references, practical garden context, and internal editorial review.

 grass